gnolang/gno/docs/how-to-guides/write-simple-dapp.md

 	voted, _ := poll.HasVoted(txSender)
 	if voted {
-		return "Error: You've already voted!"
+		panic("you've already voted!")
 	}

 	if poll.Deadline() <= std.GetHeight() {
-		return "Error: Voting for this poll is closed."
+		panic("voting for this poll is closed")
 	}

 	// record vote